BenderRobotics/brest/docs/definitions.rst

         flashloader
         file
         address
-        # These attributes must be used for flashing and mass erase
+        # These attributes must be used for flashing and mass erase to work
-        script: str  # name of the connection script to be used (should and with '.scp')
+        script: st      # name of the connection script to be used (should and with '.scp')
         package: str    # name of the XML file without the '.xml' (should come with the flashloader)

 :class:`~brest.flashers.STLink`::